After DOM manipulation, form fields won't post...

 <form><table><tr> ... </tr></table></form>

-I've usually only seen this type of markup on older sites, where I believe the intent of putting the <form/> tag inside the <table/> was to prevent any margins from being inserted into the document.
-However, this is invalid markup and will come back to haunt you.
+This type of markup usually appears on older sites, where I believe the intent of putting the <form/> tag inside the <table/> was to prevent any visual margins from being seen.
+Obviously, it's easy to remove the margins using CSS and this type of invalid markup can only come back to haunt you.

 NOTE: You can do <table><tr><td><form> .... </form></td></tr></table>.
 That's perfectly valid HTML.
 You just need to make sure the <form/> tag is placed somewhere were visible text is allowed.